jazellecruz/clinic-appointments-management-system/README.md

 # Clinic Appointments Management System

 A Java-based appplication that manages appointments in a clinic.
-It provides a user-friendly Swing UI that is easy to navigate and use. *This was developed as a project for CC103 (Intermediate Programming).*
+It provides a user-friendly Swing UI that is easy to navigate and use.
+The application follows the MVC + DAO (Model-View-Controller + Data Access Object) design pattern.

+*This was developed as a project for CC103 (Intermediate Programming).*

 ### Features
 - **Authentication and Authorization**.
 Authenticate user with an email and password and provide functionalities based on user role (Doctor/Admin).